 Similar to being an authorized user, you can apply for a joint account with another person.
 But in this case, you’re both liable for credit card payments.

 To get a secured card, you have to make a secured deposit.
 This serves as your credit line.
 Since you already paid your credit line, banks have minimized their risk and are more likely to approve your application.

 Consider a student card.

-If you’re a student without a job, you can get a card easier than if you aren’t a student.
+If you’re a student without a job, student credit cards offer a great opportunity for approval.
 However, showing annual income still applies.
-You can use your parents’ income if they allow you to.
+You can use your parents’ income if allowed by the issuer.

 Compare credit cards

 Getting a credit card without a job may seem impossible, but you have several options at hand, including being an authorized user, applying for a joint account, applying with someone else’s income or applying for a secured card or a student card.

 Whichever path you choose, it’s important that you compare your credit card options to find the right card for your situation.

 Frequently asked questions

 Ask an Expert